Pavlova Trifle with soaked Natural Sultanas

 Method

-To make the custard: soak Sunbeam Sunmuscats in the rum for 1-2 hours.
+- To make the Rum Custard: Soak Sunbeam Sultanas in the rum for 1-2 hours.
 Place milk, maple syrup, vanilla, cinnamon and ginger into a saucepan over low-medium heat.
 Bring to a gentle simmer but below boiling for 5 minutes.
 Remove from the heat and allow to cool slightly, removing the cinnamon and ginger pieces.

-In a large bowl whisk together egg yolks and corn starch.
+- In a large bowl whisk together egg yolks and corn starch.
 Then, while whisking slowly mix in a ladle of the warm milk to temper the eggs.
-Continue doing this until you’ve mixed all the warm milk in.
+Continue doing this until you have mixed all the warm milk in.
 Clean out the saucepan and add the custard mixture back in.
-Het over low heat for 20 minutes, whisking constantly, until the custard coats the back of the spoon.
-Remove from heat and stir through the rum-soaked Sunmuscats.
+Heat over low heat for 20 minutes, whisking constantly, until the custard coats the back of the spoon.
+Remove from heat and stir through the rum-soaked Sultanas.

-Pour into a heat safe bowl and let cool on the counter.
+- Pour into a heat safe bowl and let cool on the counter.
 Then, refrigerate until cold.

-To make the Candied Pistachios: Add the sugar and honey to a small saucepan over medium heat.
+- To make the Candied Pistachios: Add the sugar and honey to a small saucepan over medium heat.
 Cook, stirring, until sugar is dissolved.
-Add pistachios, salt and sumac.
+Add pistachios, salt and lemon zest.
 Stir to combine.
-Turn the heat up to medium-high and cook for 2 minutes, or until the syrup coast the pistachios and is very thick.
+Turn the heat up to medium-high and cook for 2 minutes, or until the syrup coats the pistachios and is very thick.
 Place pistachios onto a baking tray lined with baking paper and allow to cool and set.
-Let cool completely before using.
+Let cool completely before chopping and using.

-To assemble Trifle, in a large glass serving dish, layer chunks of pavlova, Spiced Rum Custard, Honey Candied Pistachios, strawberries and raspberries.
+- To assemble Trifle: in a large glass serving dish, layer custard, chunks of pavlova, spiced rum custard, whipped cream, honey candied chopped pistachios, strawberries and raspberries.
+Repeat this until your trifle bowl is full.

 Ingredients

-1 pre-made pavlova
+1 pre-made (store bought) pavlova

-400g strawberries, sliced
+500g strawberries, sliced

-400g raspberries
+250g raspberries

 Rum Custard